Come and immerse yourself in the spectacular town of Tepoztlán.

 With my six-month-old slung to my hip, I set off.
 And within a day or two of arriving, I began to feel better than I had in months.
 The more I wandered Tepoztlán's cobblestone streets, inhaled its vistas and flowers, ate in its lively market, drank in its colour, warmth, blossoms and sacred natural surroundings, the more I wanted to live there, raise my son there.

 To make a long story short, that is eventually what happened.
-And although we are all back in Canada now and happy to be here, Tepoztlán is still home to us in many ways.
-So it is with particular pleasure and heart that I offer this retreat this winter.
+And although we are back in Canada now and happy to be here, Tepoztlán is still home to us in many ways.
+So it is with particular pleasure and heart that I now share with place with others.